 My role on the Dr. Phil Show was as a celebrity representative, plus popular culture and media analyst—speaking to the pressures brought to bear by a society that idolizes celebrity and promotes a culture of perfectionism.

 Over the years I have been blessed with numerous adventures and opportunities from creating and pitching television show concepts to networks like Discovery, Animal Planet and Oprah’s OWN; to spending a few days alongside the very humble and deeply inspiring Dr. Jane Goodall, and later meeting my favorite actor, Robert Redford—who is in person just as handsome, confident and gentlemanly as he appears on the silver screen.

-I am a Contributing Writer for HuffPost (formerly The Huffington Post) and I’m working on writing the book, “M.O.V.E.: Your Guide To Supernatural Happiness”, on the contagious nature of energy and how this phenomenon has worked magic in my life and the lives of many: a topic that I’ve researched and documented since 2002.
+I am a contributing writer for HuffPost, however today my principle focus is writing the manuscript for my book, “M.O.V.E.: Your Guide To Supernatural Happiness”, on the contagious nature of energy and how this phenomenon has worked magic in my life and the lives of many: a topic that I’ve researched and documented since 2002.

 For success and true happiness in life, I believe in the power of setting a foundational intention—like a personal mission statement.
 From this all that is meant for my life is born.
 As we do in the entertainment business, I will boil it down to a single logline…